 Yes, stupid sounds pretty harsh.
 But it seems to me if you’re struggling to answer a question despite – as in this case – thousands of years of philosophising, theorising and research, surely, sooner or later, you have to consider the possibility that there’s a mistake in the question itself.
-Like the one, “Why do men have nipples?” which embodies an assumption that there should be a reason for men to have nipples, when patently, there is no reason.
+Like the one, “Why do men have nipples?” which contains an assumption that there should be a reason for men to have nipples, when of course, there is no reason.

 Questions presented with only two possible answers should, in my opinion, always be regarded with suspicion.
-Nature or nurture, boil or freeze, capitalism or communism… Even if my answer, free will, is not right as such, maybe by now we could and should be considering that there might be more than just two possible answers.
-I stand my ground: It’s a stupid question.
+Nature or nurture, boil or freeze, capitalism or communism… There are always more options.
+Even if my answer, free will, is not right as such, maybe by now we could and should be considering that there might be more than just two possible answers.

-What saddens me is that both the nature and nurture standpoints are fairly fatalistic; they both limit, or outright reject, the potential for individuals to be who they choose to be.
-We humanistic counsellors are very fond of a thing we call ‘personal agency’; the personal power and autonomy each of us has, which allows us to be in control of what we do and make our own choices.
-For many clients, it is this ability, together with awareness of the choices available to them, which allows them to live more happily.
+What saddens me is that both the nature and nurture standpoints are pretty fatalistic; they both deny the potential for individuals to be who they choose to be.
+They assume we have no control, no say in how we behave or what we make of ourselves, that we can only change and develop in reaction to forces outside our control.
+I find that just impossible to believe.
+I believe in a thing called ‘personal agency’; the personal power and autonomy each of us has, which allows us to be in control of what we do and make our own choices.
+For many people, it is personal agency, together with awareness of the choices available to them, which allows them to live more happily.